ankith0073/Traffic-sign-Classification/writeup_template.md

 |						|												|

+4. Describe how, and identify where in your code, you trained your model.
+The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-4. The above model was trained with the following parameters
+The above model was trained with the following parameters
     * Optimizer - Adam
     * Learning rate - 0.008
     * Batch size - 128 images